eksctl-io/eksctl/userdocs/src/usage/gitops.md

 [ℹ]  Flux will only operate properly once it has write-access to the Git repository [ℹ]  please configure git@github.com:weaveworks/cluster-1-gitops.git  so that the following Flux SSH public key has write access to it ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDYYsPuHzo1L29u3zhr4uAOF29HNyMcS8zJmOTDNZC4EiIwa5BXgg/IBDKudxQ+NBJ7mknPlNv17cqo4ncEq1xiQidfaUawwx3xxtDkZWam5nCBMXEJwkr4VXx/6QQ9Z1QGXpaFwdoVRcY/kM4NaxM54pEh5m43yeqkcpRMKraE0EgbdqFNNARN8rIEHY/giDorCrXp7e6AbzBgZSvc/in7Ul9FQhJ6K4+7QuMFpJt3O/N8KDumoTG0e5ssJGp5L1ugIqhzqvbHdmHVfnXsEvq6cR1SJtYKi2GLCscypoF3XahfjK+xGV/92a1E7X+6fHXSq+bdOKfBc4Z3f9NBwz0v
 ```

+The only thing left to do is to give Flux write access to the repository.
+Copy the lines starting with `ssh-rsa` and give it read/write access to your
+repository.
+For example, in GitHub, by adding it as a deploy key.
+There you
+can easily do this in the `Settings > Deploy keys > Add deploy key`.
+Just
+make sure you check `Allow write access` as well.

 At this point Flux and the Helm Operator should be installed in the specified cluster.